Skip to content

 The company can dynamically grow or shrink through several mechanisms:

-• Skill-gap -- HR analyzes team capabilities, identifies missing skills, and proposes targeted hires
+• Skill-gap: HR analyses team capabilities, identifies missing skills, and proposes targeted hires

 Template System

 Templates are YAML/JSON files defining a complete company setup.
-The framework uses templates as the primary mechanism for bootstrapping organizations.
+The framework uses templates as the primary mechanism for bootstrapping organisations.

 Template Structure